Client: Turtle Key Arts

 “Take our annual report design away from the dull, heavy-going stereotype”

 A company annual report reviews their activities and financial performance over the previous year.
-This information is traditionally shared in the form of a printed, booklet-style publication, but popularity within digital formats is growing.
+This information is traditionally shared in the form of a printed, booklet-style publication.
+But popularity within digital formats is growing.

 Annual reports are often described as ‘dull’, ‘heavy going’ and a ‘design drag’ but they really don’t have to be!
 There are many simple and creative things designers can do to put an end to this stereotype.
 They can create something that is memorable and engaging.

-An annual report is a story and more importantly a branding element that helps your company’s people better understand you, or gives those yet to be a part of your organisation, a tour.
+An annual report design is a story.
+But more importantly, it is a branding element.
+It helps your company’s people better understand you.
+It also gives those yet to be a part of your organisation, a tour.
 The type of language used in an annual report is very important.
 The text must flow and be understood by whoever is reading it.
 Avoiding jargon and writing simple sentences.
 Incorporating strong, active verbs and using striking imagery you create something that people are more likely to read.

 We can’t emphasize enough how important space is across design in general.
-Space has an enormous impact, especially within text heavy designs like annual reports.
+Space has an enormous impact.
+Especially within text heavy designs like annual reports.
 Margins and columns can help break up large sections of text.
 This gives the information room to breathe.
-Adjusting the leading (vertical space between each line of text) opens up the text making the pages feel lighter, and in turn making it easier to digest the vast amounts of information.
+Adjusting the leading (vertical space between each line of text) opens up the text making the pages feel lighter.
+This, in turn, makes it easier to digest the vast amounts of information.

-Visualising data is another fantastic tool to break up lots of text and adds another engaging element to the design.
+Visualising data is another fantastic tool to break up lots of text.
+It also adds another engaging element to the annual report design.
 Infographics, graphs and charts are a great aid to understanding complicated data.
-Formatting it in this way makes for a straightforward read and therefore makes it easier to understand and remember.
+Formatting it in this way makes for a straightforward read.
+Therefore making it easier to understand and remember.